 Polarization enhanced thermal cameras have been shown to produce significant contrast on human faces, providing rich geometric and textural features similar enough to visible signatures that there is good potential identification of facial features.
-Further, this approach enables passive (i.e. no external illumination required) day / night capability.
-Polarization can address the capability gaps in low-light and nighttime face recognition by acquiring naturally emitted radiation in the thermal infrared spectrum from facial skin tissue.
+Further, this approach enables passive (i.e. no external illumination required) day and night capability.
+Polarization can address the capability gaps in low-light and nighttime by acquiring naturally emitted radiation in the thermal infrared spectrum from facial skin tissue.
 The polarimetric images capture key facial details and geometry not available in conventional thermal imagery.
-Facial recognition software using novel algorithms is capable of matching polarimetric thermal facial imagery to the visible spectrum face.
+Facial recognition software uses novel algorithms and is capable of matching polarimetric thermal facial imagery to the visible spectrum face.
 This approach provides interoperability with existing biometric databases containing visible-only face imagery (e.g., watchlists).

 - Infrared sensor that delivers daylight detail at night.

 - Distinguishing details surpass traditional thermal imagery.

 - New technology enables recognition and decision making due to improved visibility.

 By adding the polarization sensing capability to existing thermal sensors, contrast can be enhanced over that of conventional thermal imaging due to differential polarization emission without external lighting.
 Figure 1 shows an example of how a thermal image (center) loses the detail present in the visible imager (left).
 The thermal polarimetric image (right) restores the detail of the visible image due to polarimetric, and not thermal, differences.
 The level of detail in the polarimetric image may be sufficient to compare to archived visible face data for identification.